geonmo/htcondorce_on_vagrant/README.md

 The code is written to automatically recognize the test user's public key and to write node IP information to the /etc/hosts file.
 Therefore, it is safe to modify the code directly or do the installation part separately.
 Please, see the https://github.com/geonmo/desktop_vagrant.git for detail.

 ## Limitation
 The provided scripts do not fit into the production environment in many ways.
 Completion of this part, please modify it for individual sites.
+Site administrators should consider the following settings.

+1. We used a host certificate with a dummy Trust CA for testing.
+The administrator who wants to provide the service must actually build the system using the host certificate that is allowed.
+(CERN or local Trust CA)
+1. This setting does not include the Security setting in the local HTCondor cluster managed by LRMS.
+The system administrator should refer to the HTCondor manual and change the settings to prevent security problems.
+To do this, you can test both the LRMS and HTCondor-CE services using the job submission specification file in the test directory.
+1. HTCondor-CE is installed so that condor_mapfile can use ARGUS during installation.
+However, for testing purposes, the condor_mapfile has been modified so that any GSI certificate request is approved.
+Site administrators should either modify the condor_mapfile to meet their site's goals or build a separate Argus system to supplement this.